apiphany/documentation/How to add an API.md

 #API
 ###1.
 Adding and API

 a.
-Locate your API base URI (ex. [http://api.nytimes.com/svc/search/v1/article](http://api.nytimes.com/svc/search/v1/article "article search")
+Locate your API base URI (ex. http://api.nytimes.com/svc/search/v1/article "article search")

 b.
-Once you have located your API base URI proceed to adding an API
+Once you have located your API base URI, proceed to adding an API

 c.
 Select **APIs** under **Apiphany**